j84guo/flask_mongo_sample/README.md

 source venv/bin/activate
 ```

-You can hit any of the endpoints with ab HTTP client like Postman.
+You can hit any of the endpoints with an HTTP client like Postman.
 If you have any questions, ping me.